In this MariaDB tutorial, we will learn how to install MariaDB on Linux, Windows, and Ubuntu. Windows, Linux, and Ubuntu.

 The status will be running and active.

-Step VI – To verify the MariaDB version installed on our PC, we need to run the below command and it will also ensure that the installation is completed successfully.
+6. To verify the MariaDB version installed on our PC, we need to run the below command to ensure that the installation is completed successfully.

 mysql -V